 Maybe the most famous place of Skagen is Grenen, the northernmost spot of Denmark.
-Mother nature has been at work at this sandy beach, where two seas, the Baltic Sea and the North Sea, meet - culminating in a final encounter of the waves.
-It is an absolutely amazing experience to stand, one leg in each sea, watching the waves arriving from each direction until, finally, they meet.
+Mother nature has been at work at this sandy beach, where two seas, the Baltic Sea and the North Sea, meet - culminating in a final encounter of lively waves.
+It is an absolutely amazing experience to stand with one leg in each sea, watching the waves arriving from each direction until, finally, they meet.

 Another natural phenomenon to behold is Råbjerg Mile, a colossal migrating dune, located at Bunken Klitplantage between Skagen and Frederikshavn.
-Like most of Jutland’s west coast, Skagen became afflicted with sand drift during the 16th and 17th centuries.
+Like most of Jutland’s west coast, Skagen became afflicted with sand drifts during the 16th and 17th centuries.
 Arriving from the west, the sand would deposit in huge inland dunes, ruining farming as well as entire urban communities.
-In the 19th century much effort was put into curbing the sand drift – for instance by the plantation of conifers and lyme grass, which, regrettably, proved ruinous to large parts of the natural landscape.
-After much debate, the area round Råbjerg Mile was purchased by the Danish state in 1900 – as a monument for the destruction - and as an awe-inspiring sight for people to experience.
+In the 19th century much effort was put into curbing the sand drifts – for instance by the plantation of conifers and lyme grass, which, regrettably, proved ruinous to large parts of the natural landscape.
+After much debate, the area around Råbjerg Mile was purchased by the Danish state in 1900 – as a monument for the destruction - and as an awe-inspiring sight for people to experience.

-The sand-buried church (Den Tilsandede Kirke) is yet a reminder of the destructive forces exerted by the sand – today, the tower of the church is all that is left out in the dunes.
+The sand-buried church (in Danish: Den Tilsandede Kirke) is yet a reminder of the destructive forces exerted by the sand – today, the tower of the church is all that is left sticking out of the dunes.
 The factual name of the church is Sct.
-Laurentii kirke; and from the end of the 14th century to 1795 it was the parish church of Skagen.
-When it became increasingly difficult for the faithful parishioners to dig their way to church services, the campaign against the sand was initiated until, in the end, the church was closed up pursuant to a royal decree issued by King Christian VII.
-The nave of the church was demolished; and today only the listed tower of the church is sticking up from the sand.
+Laurentii Kirke; and from the end of the 14th century to 1795 it was the parish church of Skagen.
+When it became increasingly difficult for the faithful parishioners to dig their way to church services, the campaign against the sand was initiated until, in the end, the church was closed up, pursuant to a royal decree issued by King Christian VII.
+The nave of the church was demolished; and today, only the listed tower of the church is sticking up over the sand.

-The lighthouse, Skagen Fyr – also known as Det Grå Fyr (The Grey Lighthouse) is a 46-meter-high elegant lighthouse erected in the center of the spit, Skagens Odde in order to ensure equal distance to the two seas, Skagerrak and Kattegat.
-Initiated in 1858, after 4 years’ construction, it is Denmark’s second-highest lighthouse with 210 steps to the top, and after surviving the climb, you can enjoy the most fabulous view of amazing vistas – sweeping across Grenen and Skagen town.
+The lighthouse, Skagen Fyr – also known as Det Grå Fyr (The Grey Lighthouse) is a 46-meter-high, elegant lighthouse, which is also an international, interactional center for migratory birds.
+Initiated in 1858, after four years of construction, it is Denmark’s second-highest lighthouse with 210 steps to the top, and after surviving the climb, you can enjoy the most fabulous view of the sea and Skagen town.
 When inaugurated, the Grey Lighthouse replaced The White Lighthouse – also located to the north of Skagen.
 Today a listed building, the White Lighthouse frequently constitutes the framework for art exhibitions, etc.

-Skagen is a vibrant town.
-Practically all year round, events are organised for all ages.
-It is, of course, mainly during the months of summer that the town is jam-packed with activities and life from the many visitors.
+Skagen is a vibrant town, and practically all year round, events are organised for people of all ages.
+But particularly during summer, the streets are jam-packed with activities and life from the many visitors.
 But do not despair, the town has plenty to offer in the other months.
-Visit Skagen in January, during the town’s celebration of the winter-bathing festival, Skagen bears witness to brave Vikings defying the cold Kattegat waters in order to experience the exhilarating chills and adrenaline of the dip.
-In May, Skagen celebrates its bird festival, closely followed by the salt-water-fish festival, the Skagen meet for vintage motor cycles and, finally the Råbjerg Mile Marathon.
+Visit Skagen in January, during the town’s celebration of the Winter Bathing Festival,where brave vikings defy the cold Kattegat waters in order to experience the exhilarating chills and adrenaline of the dip.
+In May, Skagen celebrates its bird festival, closely followed by the saltwater fish festival, the vintage motor cycle rally, and finally, the Råbjerg Mile Marathon.
 When it gets warmer in June, an array of events can be experienced where the picturesque landscape is utilised, all of which culminate on Midsummer's Eve with huge, crackling bonfires on the beach.
-July sees tourists by the thousands flocking to Denmark’s oldest music festival, Skagen Festivalen, where sweet tunes fill the streets.
-Come August, the Skagen Food & Design Market is opened.
-And finally, by November, the townsfolk get together on Grenen to form the human sign 365 in celebration of the days of the year.
+In July, thousands of tourists flock to Skagen to experience Denmark’s oldest music festival, Skagen Festivalen, where sweet tunes fill the streets.
+Come August, the Skagen Food & Design Market is opened, and finally, by November, the townsfolk get together on Grenen to form the human sign 365 in celebration of the days of the year.

-Regardless whether you prefer holidaying in a summer cottage, on a camp site or in a hotel – Skagen can meet your demand.
+Regardless of whether you prefer staying in a summer cottage, on a camp site or in a hotel – Skagen can meet your demand.
 Most options are right in the midst of the fabulous Skagen scenery, so you will not be far from all of the action.